Last updated February 12, 2023

-Who to go to for help.
+Who should I go to for help?

 Experts recommend consulting a fiduciary financial advisor.

-You may have to pay a bit more to get a fiduciary (as opposed to a non-fiduciary advisor), but experts highly recommend this to ensure your advisor is looking out for your best interests.
+You may have to pay a bit more to get a fiduciary (as opposed to a non-fiduciary advisor),

 Click here for more information about the differences.